g4nkd/CacheDecepHound/README.md

 ### Path Delimiter Testing (`pd`)

 This technique tests for discrepancies in how delimiters (e.g., `;`, `,`, `#`) are interpreted by the origin server and the cache.
-If the origin server treats a character as a delimiter but the cache does not, it may be possible to craft a URL that is interpreted differently by each, leading to cache poisoning.
+If the origin server treats a character as a delimiter but the cache does not, it may be possible to craft a URL that is interpreted differently by each, leading to cache deception.

 ### Origin Server Normalization (OSN)